OWASP/CheatSheetSeries/cheatsheets/XS_Leaks_Cheat_Sheet.md

 ## Introduction

 This article describes examples of attacks and defenses against cross-site leaks vulnerability (XS Leaks).
 Since this vulnerability is based on the core mechanism of modern web browsers, it's also called a browser side-channel attack.
 XS-Leaks attacks seek to exploit the fact of seemingly insignificant information that is exchanged in cross-site communications between sites.
 This information infers answers to the previously asked questions about the victim's user account.
-Examples of question:
+Please take a look at the examples provided below:

 - Is the user currently logged in?
-- Is the user ID is 1337?
+- Is the user ID 1337?
 - Is the user an administrator?
 - Does the user have a person with a particular email address in their contact list?